-If you have installed from source, to test you installation use the command:
+If you have installed from source, you can test your installation with the command:

 '''

 python setup.py test

 '''

 In the M-LOOP source code directory.
 The tests should take around five minutes to complete.
 If you find a error please consider Contributing to the project and report a bug on the GitHub.